botanalytics/docs/docs/get-started/how-tos/projects/manage/unstar.md

 ## Un-Star the Project

-Click on the star icon located on the top left corner of the starred project's tile.
+Click on the star icon located on the top right corner of the starred project's tile.
 By clicking on the star icon again, you will un-star the project.

 ![Unstar Project](@site/static/img/projects/unstar.png)